dipdowel/assemblyscript-parcel-project-templates-codument/template-node-basic/README.md

 ## AssemblyScript
 AssemblyScript is a programming language that allows developers to write high-performance WebAssembly (WASM) modules using a syntax similar to TypeScript.
 It enables developers to write low-level, efficient code that can be executed in a browser or other environments supporting WebAssembly.
 AssemblyScript provides a bridge between the higher-level world of TypeScript and the lower-level world of WebAssembly, making it easier to work with low-level operations while retaining the safety and productivity benefits of TypeScript.
 Please see the official [AssemblyScript](https://www.assemblyscript.org) site for more details

-## Parcel
-Parcel Bundler is a web application bundler that simplifies the process of building and packaging web applications.
-It automatically handles the bundling and optimization of various web assets such as HTML, CSS, JavaScript, and more.
-With its zero-config approach, developers can quickly set up and start building web applications without the need for complex configuration files, making it beginner-friendly and convenient for rapid development.
-Please see the official [Parcel](https://parceljs.org/) site for more details